 Now that I’ve got your attention, let’s ride into the night for a look at what might be lurking in your garden.
 Watch your step as we walk about, careful not to step on a frog or a spider because if you do the “Wicked Witch of the Garden” just might be whipping up a potion from a strand of your hair along with frog eyes or spiders’ legs.
 The moonflower (Ipomoea alba), a night-blooming relative of the morning glory, fills the garden with its fragrant, large 5-6-inch white flowers that open at dusk to light your way.
 Moonflower planted from seed each year is a quick-growing climber with large heart-shaped leaves.
 Night-blooming cereus (Epiphyllum oxypetalum) is a member of the cactus family.
 The plant itself is not that pretty, but the flowers completely make up for that.
 They’re huge, fragrant and snow white, coming from “pods” that emerge from the main stem.
 Cereus flowers are pollinated by moths, so the blooms appear only at night.
 It can’t tolerate freezing temperatures, but it makes a great potted plant that can be taken outside in the spring and back inside for winter.
 Dusty miller (Senecio cineraria), a silvery gray plant that can be paired with anything, somewhat resembles the skeleton of a plant that used to be there.
 The passion vine (Passiflora incarnata), a butterfly plant that resembles a giant purple spider, can grow to 25 feet in a single growing season.
 Do you have that little plant called monkey cups or pitcher plants (Nepenthes spp.)?
 These are carnivorous and feed on small insects for the most part; however, they can grow large enough to capture small birds or mice.

-The moonflower is a night bloomer that reflects the moonlight
+The moonflower is a night bloomer that reflects the moonlight so much that it appears to emit its own light. |

 With the setting of the sun, the nighttime garden awakens.
 Many plants bloom exclusively at night while many more wait until the cool of the evening to release their fragrance.
 White-flowering plants and those with variegated foliage begin to appear as if they’re lit up as they reflect the moonlight.
 For those of us who work by day, the garden can be a peaceful refuge in the evening and night.
 Our nighttime gardening friends, nectar-feeding moths and bats, come out to feed on the nectar and insects.

-Te night-blooming cereus is a member of the cactus family
+Te night-blooming cereus is a member of the cactus family that appears to glow in the night. |

-pretty grown in clusters, which keeps them from flopping over.
+This is foxglove, an upright biennial that is exceptionally pretty grown in clusters, which keeps them from flopping over. |

 No comments: